 These bacteria are normally ignored by the immune system.
 Unfortunately, for people with IBS or IBD, this is not the case.
 Their bodies treat this bacteria with hostility and destroy the sensitive digestive tissue they are attached to in effort to expel them.

 Despite the connection between intestinal bacteria and IBD, scientists have had difficulty isolating the particular strains of microorganisms which trigger the extreme response.
 As a result, generalized probiotic treatments have been used for years to alleviate the symptoms of IBD in many patients with only limited success.

 Important Information About Treating IBD

 Strains of probiotic bacteria such as Faecalibacterium prausnitzii and Butyricicoccus pullicaecorum naturally produce butyric acid and may hold the key to improved treatment options.
 Researchers speculate that these strains may also produce additional anti-inflammatory compounds that may help with IBD.
 Focused efforts on treating IBD patients with these probiotic strains have shown significant improvement over more commonly used probiotic bacterium.

 Preparing Your Body For Probiotics

-Gently cleansing the digestive tract with a safe, all-natural supplement such as Oxy-Powder prior to beginning a probiotic regimen is a great way to ensure you get the most from your treatment plan.
+Gently cleansing the digestive tract with a safe, all-natural supplement prior to beginning a probiotic regimen is a great way to ensure you get the most from your treatment plan.
 This helps to create an environment in which probiotic bacteria are able to thrive and helps rid the body of harmful bacteria which may compete with the newly introduced probiotics.